Summary

 - End of life and palliative care in Victoria is based on person-centred care, which means you and your family are treated in the way you want to be treated.

-- Palliative care can help you plan your care including using an advance care plan.
+- Palliative care can help you plan your care, including setting up an advance care plan.

 - Any person can make a referral for themselves or someone else to palliative care.